How do you know if a narcissist is cheating on you? What are the 8 Narcissist Cheating signs and how do you come to terms with it?

 They’re often successful in deceiving their long-term partner and their other conquests due to their ability to manufacture lies and gaslight their victims into believing them.
 Narcissists have the ability to present a false mask.
 This allows them to deceive their partners and everyone else around them into believing that they are charming and honest.

-8 Warning Signs Your Narcissistic Partner is Cheating on You
+Narcissist Cheating Signs – 8 Signs a Narcissist is Cheating on You

 1. Early on, they boldly declare that they would never lie or cheat

 Cheating Sign #1: Beware of the hypocritical narcissist who deals in contradictions.
 If they declare early on in the relationship how much they despise lying and cheating, this could be a sign that they are exactly what they say they’re not.
 Remember, someone who constantly has to remind you how honest and trustworthy they are is probably the opposite of this behind your back.

 They may even tell you a tragic story of how they themselves were cheated on to appear a victim and state that this is why they would never do such a thing, but if they constantly talk about how much they believe in integrity and honesty, this can actually be a red flag.

 Narcissists often project a different image of themselves to the world, which contradicts who they really are (4).

 2. They often cancel plans last minute or you don’t hear from them for days at a time